 Inclusion London’s report: Mental Capacity And Our Human Rights

-Inclusion London was concerned about the government’s lack of consultation with Disabled people and their organisations with the proprosed changes to the Mental Capacity Act.
+Inclusion London was concerned about the government’s lack of consultation with Disabled people with the proposed changes to the Mental Capacity Act.
 We decided to commission our own report to seek out the views of people who may be affected by these changes in law.

 The Mental Capacity Law and our Human Rights